 Uneeda made all kind of dolls, many baby dolls and toddler dolls.

-My Dollikin is marked on her back Dollikin with the trademark R in a circle.
 Her head is made of soft vinyl, but her body is hard plastic with wires inside to make her poseable.
 The wires have rubber bands attached.
 Her head is removable.
+However as the rubber bands loosen over time, she can not hold a pose or stand without support.
+Some of the Dollkins were also sold as Donna, but Donna is also a later Barbie Clone shown below.

 Betsy Teen is usually blonde with long straight hair or short curly hair, but an orange haired version was made called Kiki Teen.
 I believe she was an unlicensed doll to celebrate singer Kiki Dee who is known for a duet with Elton John called Don’t Go Breaking My Heart.
 Kiki Dee had orange or red hair in some of her photos.
 I also have a version of Maddie Mod with the same color orange hair as they Kiki Teen Doll and Betsy Teen is often sold in a Maddie’s Pink Swimsuit.
 All of these dolls seem to be connected in someway.